gamblevore/speedie/Documentation/Objects.md

 ## Container Classes (array, dictionary, etc)

-Classes can contain have contained types.
+Classes can have contained types.
 For example, you can declare something as an array of string, rather than just an array of any-old-kinda-object.

     |[string]| MyStringArray
     |[]| MyArray